Seven Kenyan dishes you must have tried

 Kiswahili for beginners

-A man in casual red-patterned clothing shakes hands with a Maasai warrior in traditional attire and holding a spear, standing on a hilltop overlooking the vast landscape of Kenya—a memorable moment while travelling in Africa.
+A man in casual red clothing shakes hands with a Maasai man wearing traditional attire and holding a spear, standing outdoors with a vast landscape and mountains in the background.

 In East Africa you can get pretty far with English or French.
 Still, it is worth putting your language skills to work and learning a few Kiswahili words before you get on the plane.